 When you conduct site surveys, it is often convenient to control the application without using your hands.
 With TamoGraph, this can be achieved by using the operating system's voice recognition engine.
 You can actually "tell" the application what to do using simple voice commands; for example, "TamoGraph, pause" or "TamoGraph, pan left".
 To configure voice control, click Settings => Camera and Voice Settings in TamoGraph and select the Voice Commands tab.
 Check the Enable voice recognition box to turn on this functionality and select a Voice input device, which might be a microphone integrated into your laptop/tablet; or, better yet, headphones with a microphone; an external microphone typically provides a much higher voice recognition quality.
-The Voice recognition engine control allows you to select a language to be used, e.g. "English - US" or "English - UK".
+On Windows, the Voice recognition engine control allows you to select a language to be used, e.g. "English - US" or "English - UK".
+On macOS, you may need to enable enhanced (offline) dictation.
+To enable it, open the system preferences dialog, select "Keyboard", then "Dictation", turn on "Dictation", enable the "Use Enhanced Dictation" feature, and restart TamoGraph.